holoviz/panel/doc/how_to/custom_components/esm/build.md

 We will continue to improve the tool and eventually allow you to bundle multiple components into a single bundle to allow sharing of resources.
 ```

+### React Components

+React components automatically include `react` and `react-dom` in their bundles.
+The version of `React` that is loaded can be specified the `_react_version` attribute on the component class.
+We strongly suggest you pin a specific version on your component to ensure your component does not break should the version be bumped in Panel.

 ### Manual Compilation

 If you have more complex requirements or the automatic compilation fails for whatever reason you can also manually compile the output.
+We generally strongly recommend that you start by generating the initial bundle structure by providing a `--build-dir` and then tweaking the resulting output.

 #### Configuration